-Boston Logan information XRAY two three five zero Boston weather measured ceiling eight hundred overcast visibility two and one half miles and light rain and Temperature three five dewpoint two three the foq. wind is one eight zero at six altimeter two niner five five. &rivals can apett radar vectors to be VOR DME Approach - - - ah - landing runway me five right.
+Boston Logan information XRAY two three five zero Boston weather measured ceiling eight hundred overcast visibility two and one half miles and light rain and fog.
+Temperature three five dewpoint two three the wind is one eight zero at six altimeter two niner five TRE Arrivals can expect radar vectors to be VOR DME Approach - - ah - landing runway one five right.
 Departing runway one five right.
-Field condition report amber six is being broadcasted on frequency one two five point five five.
-Braking actionis fair to poor reported by a seven twenty seven on runway me five right.
+Field condition report number six is being broadcasted on frequency one two five point five five.
+Braking action is fair to poor reported by a seven twenty seven on runway one five right.
 All field surfaces are covered with a thin layer of ice.
-Advise on initial contact you have information XRAY field condition report number six.
+Advise on initial contact you have r{i} information IRAY field condition report number six.